SANJAY-KUMAR-7/SANJAY-KUMAR-7/README.md

 ###

 <h3 align="left">My name is Sanjay Kumar.
-I am a final year student of B.Tech in CSE from JECRC University and I aspire to be a Software Engineer.
-I have a strong hold on C++ Programming Language and DSA.<br>:)</h3>
+I am a final year student of B.Tech in CSE from JECRC University and I am a Front-end Developer.
+Currently I use React and Tailwind CSS for my projects and I am learning nextJS for now.<br>:)</h3>

 ###

-<p align="left">I'm  basically from Alwar, Rajasthan<br><br>- 🔭 I’m working as Intern at Persistent Systems<br>- 📚 I'm currently persuing my B.tech IN CSE from JECRC University</p>
+<p align="left">I'm  basically from Alwar, Rajasthan<br><br>- 🔭 i'm open for work and looking for opportunities.<br>- 📚 I'm currently persuing my B.tech IN CSE from JECRC University</p>

 ###